Manage Cluster Roles (SDK)

 Create a role

-The following example demonstrates how to create a role named role_a
+The following example demonstrates how to create a role named role_a.

-- Must start with a letter and can only include uppercase or lowercase letters, numbers, and underscores.
+The role name must start with a letter and can only include uppercase or lowercase letters, numbers, and underscores.

 - Python